It’s been a long time since I posted anything here. Sorry for my inconsistency.

 libtcc.h is the header we will include in our main program to be able to call the libtcc functions, which will compile and run C code at runtime.

-tcclib.h and the other headers or necessary to give the minimal C standard to the C code we will compile at runtime.
+tcclib.h and the other headers are necessary to get the minimal C standard library functions (i/o, string…) to the C code we will compile at runtime.

 Now everything is setup, we need to do one more thing.
 We need to compile the whole TCC to create the libtcc1.a static library, which will not be linked staticly to our program, but to the C code we want to compile and run at runtime.
 Actually this library contains every definitions of the tcclibh, stdarg.h, and stddef.h include files.